Are you looking for a unique shopping experience in Madrid?

 In addition, you will find other international brands such as Apple Store, Aliexpress, Xiaomi, Huawei, Primark, Levi`s, and Ikea.

-However, the most distinctive attraction of this shopping mall is Madrid SnoZone, a huge covered snow park, used for skiing and to go snowboarding even in the summer.
+However, the most distinctive attraction of this shopping mall is Madrid SnoZone, a huge covered snow park, used for skiing and going snowboarding even in the summer.

 This ski resort is one of the largest indoor slopes in the world, and the only one in Spain.